team-friendo/signalboost/README.md

 Configuration for development basically involves creating your initial .env.dev file and loading it with the details you created in the [System and Service Requirements](#services)  section above.

-> If you are member of Team Friendo we povide these for you and an easy way to unlock them, jump to the [Secrets for Team Friendo Members](#Team-Friendo-secrets) section.
+> If you are member of Team Friendo we povide these service details for you and an easy way to unlock them, jump to the [Secrets for Team Friendo Members](#Team-Friendo-secrets) section.

 #### Secrets for General Public